How to Apply

 Create an Educational Plan

 An educational plan is a road map for achieving your goals.
 As part of orientation, new students will get help with developing an abbreviated ed plan for their first one or two quarters.
 Continuing students should have a comprehensive ed plan for three or more quarters.
 You can create a plan using DegreeWorks, an online tool that you'll find on MyPortal.
-Our Counseling and Advising Center can help.
+Check with one of Our Counselors for assistance.

 You're Ready to Go!